pivotal/docs-tap/install.md

       namespace: image-policy-system
     ```

-1. If the registry or registries that hold your images and signatures are private,
-you must provide the webhook with credentials to access them.
-Provide the secrets to access the registries in the `image-policy-system` namespace by adding them to the `registry-credentials` service account created above.
+1. If the registry or registries that hold your images and signatures are private, provide the webhook with credentials to access them.
+You provide these credentials by adding them to the `registry-credentials` service account created above.
     ```yaml
     apiVersion: v1
     kind: ServiceAccount